sailorfe/ephem/README.md

 # chart

-**chart** is a minimal, opinionated, and configurable horoscope CLI designed with electional astrology and premodern revivalism in mind. `chart now` calculates the chart of the moment relative to your locale, while `chart cast` accepts input for specific dates like nativities and other past and future events.
+**chart** (tentative name) is a minimal, opinionated, and configurable horoscope CLI designed with electional astrology and premodern revivalism in mind.

-pair with [ascendant](https://codeberg.org/sailorfe/ascendant) for an efficient scriptable clock 🤓

 ![made with vhs by charm](./chart-moonqueen.gif)

 ### features

 - **`chart now`** shows the current chart for your location.
+- **`chart asc`** prints the ascendant for your location, for an efficient, scriptable clock.
 - **`chart cast DATE TIME TITLE`** casts a chart for a specific event, like a birth.
+- `--save-config` saves default place and display settings to `chart.ini`
-- accommodates hypothetical charts from incomplete information.
+- accommodates hypothetical charts from incomplete information by defaulting to UTC noon or Null Island (0,0).
+- default ANSI coloring following hellenistic sect

 ### table of contents